KevinGoodsell/rootless-containers/04-more-mappings-and-root-file-system/README.md

 # Part 4: More User Mappings, Creating a Root File System

-In this part we'll update the example program to map more user and group IDs, then we'll use the update example program to build a root file system to use in the next parts.
+In this part we'll update the example program to map more user and group IDs, then we'll use the updated example program to build a root file system to use in the next parts.

 ## Updating the Example Program With Additional Mappings

-The example program updates the uid and gid mapping in a few ways.
-First, it switches to using `newuidmap` and `newgidmap`.
-Second, it reads the `subuid` and `subgid` files and uses them to map multiple IDs.
-Additionally, and unrelated to the ID mappings, this example program incorporates mounting the `/proc` file system, fixing the `ps` problems that were noted in the previous example.

-The `newuidmap` and `newgidmap` programs are used instead of directly writing to `/proc/self/uid_map` and `/proc/self/gid_map`.
+Let's walk through the changes in the example program that map more UIDs and GIDs inside the user namespace.

+In order to map more IDs, we need some IDs on the host that we can map to IDs inside the user namespace.
+The files `/etc/subuid` and `/etc/subgid` provide these host IDs.
+You can find details in `subuid(5)` and `subgid(5)`.
+This will only work if your user has been assigned a set of subuids and subgids inside these files.
+The example program reads these files to find the invoking user's subuids and subgids.

+Instead of writing user and group ID mappings to the `uid_map` and `gid_map` files as in the previous example, we use the `newuidmap` and `newgidmap` programs.
 This is because there are restrictions on writing to `uid_map` and `gid_map` that make it impossible to map multiple IDs without having elevated permissions, as described in `user_namespaces(7)`. `newuidmap` and `newgidmap` bypass the need for elevated permissions because they are setuid binaries.

 Using these programs requires that they be invoked in the parent namespace, after the child namespace and process have been created, so the example program